Digital Transformation Strategies for Restaurants That Just Make Sense

 2. Create a website

 If your goal is to establish your presence online, you must make a website for your restaurant.
-A domain in your restaurant's name will allow potential customers to find you online easily.
+A domain in your restaurant's name will allow potential customers to find you easily.

+You have complete control over how your business is presented on your website.
 Whether your restaurant is formal and fancy or quaint and quirky, you can showcase what makes it appealing through your website.

 3. Make content for your customers